 A European cloud is possible.
 Let’s start building it – together.

 This post was authored by Bojan Stojkovski and edited by SDIA.
 It is the first of a three-part series introducing our manifesto for a sustainable European cloud.
-You can read part two here.
+You can read part two here, part three here, and a summary of all three on RIPE Labs here.